 Solution sales for the design, manufacture, test, integration and installation of products, including equipment acquired from third parties to be integrated with Harmonic's products, that are customized to meet the customer's specifications are accounted for in accordance with applicable guidance on accounting for performance of construction/production contracts.
 Accordingly, for each arrangement that the Company enters into that includes both products and services, the Company performs a detailed evaluation to determine whether the arrangement should be accounted for under guidance for construction/production contracts or, alternatively, for arrangements that do not involve significant production, modification or customization, under other applicable accounting guidance.
-The Company has a long-standing history of entering into contractual arrangements to deliver the solution sales described above and such arrangements represent a significant part of the operations of the Company.
+The Company has a long-standing history of entering into contractual arrangements to deliver the solution sales described above and such arrangements represent a material part of the operations of the Company.

 At the outset of each arrangement accounted for as a single arrangement, the Company develops a detailed project plan and associated labor hour estimates for each project.
 The Company believes that, based on its historical experience, it has the ability to make labor cost estimates that are sufficiently dependable to justify the use of the percentage-of-completion method of accounting and, accordingly, utilizes percentage-of-completion accounting for most arrangements that are determined to be single arrangements.
 Under the percentage-of-completion method, revenue recognized reflects the portion of the anticipated contract revenue that has been earned, equal to the ratio of actual labor hours expended to total estimated labor hours to complete the project.
+For contracts that include customized services for which labor costs are not reasonably estimable, the Company uses the completed contract method of accounting.
+Under the completed contract method, 100% of the contract's revenue is recognized upon the completion of all services under the contract.
 If the estimated costs to complete a project exceed the total contract amount, indicating a loss, the entire anticipated loss is recognized.